A First Step Towards Runtime Analysis of Evolutionary Neural Architecture Search: Introduction

 Analyzing the runtime bounds of ENAS in a rigorous and precise manner, however, is a challenging task and has yet to be touched.
 One of the main difficulties is the lack of an explicit expression of the fitness function, which in turn hinders the utilization of mathematical runtime analysis tools.
 Typically, fitness calculations in ENAS are obtained by training neural architectures, which is $NP$-hard when the neural architecture has more than two neurons~\cite{blum1988training}.
 Such events make it impractical to comprehend the quality of the neural architecture and partition solution space from a theoretical perspective.
 Therefore, it is far beyond our current capability to analyze the runtime of ENAS on real-world problems related to NAS.
 It is worth noting that encountering such difficulty is common in theoretical analysis.
 Theoreticians often resort to analyzing search strategies on artificial problems with general structures, such as \textsc{OneMax} and \textsc{LeadingOnes}~\cite{droste2002analysis}, hoping that this gives new insight into the behavior of such search algorithms on real-world problems.
 This inspires us to provide an explicit fitness function on an artificial problem that maps the NAS problem.
 Note that Fischer \emph{et al.}~\shortcite{fischer2023first} have conducted the first runtime analysis of neuroevolution, which, however, focuses on optimizing weights of neural networks given an architecture instead of searching neural architectures.

 When tackling new problems, EC runtime studies typically begin with general-purpose algorithms, such as the (1+1)-evolutionary algorithm (EA), that restricts the size of the population to just one individual and does not use crossover.
 Researchers concentrate on one-bit and multi-bit mutations, and have conducted rigorous runtime analysis on the influence of mutation operators~\cite{doerr2006speeding,doerr2008comparing,kotzing2012max}.
 Usually, one-bit mutation is considered as local search, whereas multi-bit mutation (e.g., bit-wise mutation) relates to global search since it can increase the step size to prevent a local trap.
 One might be tempted to believe that the global operator generally is superior to the local one.
-However, \cite{doerr2008comparing} showed that bit-wise mutation could be worse than one-bit mutation by constructing an artificial function.
+However, \cite{doerr2008comparing} showed that bit-wise mutation could be worse than one-bit mutation \new{hillclimbing (e.g., \textsc{OneMax}, \textsc{LeadingOnes})}.
 Such work can provide insights into the choice of mutation operators.
 This is one important motivation for comparing the performance of these two mutations in a rigorous way.

 As indicated above, the focus of this paper is to take the first step towards the runtime analysis of ENAS algorithms.
-The contributions are summarized as follows. \begin{itemize} \item We define a binary classification problem \textsc{Uniform}, and formulate an explicit fitness function to measure the precise quality (classification accuracy) of any given neural architecture. \item We partition the solution space based on the fitness, which is a key step in carrying out the runtime analysis by using mathematical tools. \item We analyze the runtime bounds of the (1+1)-ENAS algorithms with one-bit and multi-bit mutations, and prove the equivalence of the two mutations on \textsc{Uniform}.
+The contributions are summarized as follows. \begin{itemize} \item We define a binary classification problem \textsc{Uniform}, and formulate an explicit fitness function to measure the precise quality (classification accuracy) of any given neural architecture. \item We partition the solution space based on the fitness, which is a key step in carrying out the runtime analysis by using mathematical tools. \item We analyze the runtime bounds of the (1+1)-ENAS algorithms with \new{local} and \new{global} mutations, and prove the equivalence of the two mutations on \textsc{Uniform}.
 Empirical results also verify the theoretical results. \end{itemize}